rails/rails/guides/source/association_basics.md

 If either of these saves fails due to validation errors, then the assignment statement returns `false` and the assignment itself is cancelled.

 If the parent object (the one declaring the `has_one` association) is unsaved (that is, `new_record?` returns `true`) then the child objects are not saved.
-They will automatically when the parent object is saved.
+They will automatically be saved when the parent object is saved.

 If you want to assign an object to a `has_one` association without saving the object, use the `build_association` method.